-When: Regular Season Tuesday training will be held every Tuesday evening during June – August, weather permitting.
-Check back for details on the 2021 training schedule during the year.
+When: Regular Season Tuesday training will be held every Tuesday evening beginning May 30th, 2023, and continuing through August weather permitting.
+Check back for details on the 2023 training schedule during the year.

 What: 0.5-Mile Open Water Swim in Crystal Lake

 18-Mile Out & Back Bike Course

 3-Mile Run Loop Around the Lake

 Where: Crystal Cove; The swim starts at the lake below the parking area.

 The cost will be $10 per member swimmer PER NIGHT if not pre-paid for the season.

 Non-Members at $20 per swimmer PER NIGHT.

 NOTE: Due to possible crowd limitations due to COVID restrictions, available swim spaces will be allocated each Tuesday night to members first.
 Any extras will be allocated to non-members on a first come, first served bases.
 Please check back in mid-May for updates.

 All swimmers must sign-in at the CDTC tables located on the beach and receive a CDTC SWIM wristband.